xiaoye318024/Dog-Breeds-Identification-APP/README.md

 - In working_directory/models:
     * weights.best.Resnet50.hdf5:        saved model weights with the best validation loss using Resnet50 bottleneck features
-    * weights.best.from_scratch.hdf5:    saved model weights with the best validation loss for model created from scratch
+    * weights.best.from_scratch.hdf5.gz: saved model weights with the best validation loss for model created from scratch
     * dog_app.ipynb:                     jupyter notebook to showcase work related to the above questions.
 The notebooks is exploratory in building a Convolutional Neural Networks pertaining to the question showcased by the notebook title.
 Markdown cells & comments were used to assist in walking through the thought process for individual steps.

+- In working_directory/requirements:
+    * requirements.txt: Requirements files

 - In working_directory/templates:
     * *.html: HTML templates for the web app.